-- capacity when they are 'sticky' or characterised by strong path dependence (Mahoney 2000) (North 1991) and prevent changes that are important to address climate change (see 7.4.9). - 3 Formal and informal governance structures are composed of these institutionalised rule systems that - 4 determine vulnerability as they influence power relations, risk perceptions and establish the context - 5 wherein risk reduction, adaptation and vulnerability are managed (Cardona 2012).
-Governance - 6 institutions determine the management of a community's assets, the community members' - 7 interrelationship, and their relationships with natural resources (Hurlbert and Diaz 2013).
-Traditional - 8 or locally-evolved institutions, backed by cultural norms, can contribute to resilience and adaptive - 9 capacity.
-Anderson et al. suggest these are particularly a feature of dry land societies that are highly - 29 Capacity.
-Anderson et al. suggest these are particularly a feature of dry faild societies that are nightly - prone to environmental risk and uncertainty (Anderson et al. 2010).
-Concepts of resilience, and - specifically the resilience of socio-ecological systems have advanced analysis of adaptive institutions - and adaptive governance in relation to climate change and land (Boyd and Folke 2011a).
-In their - characterisation, "resilience is the ability to reorganise following crisis, continuing to learn, evolving - with the same identity and function, and also innovating and sowing the seeds for transformation.
-It is - a central concept of adaptive governance" (Boyd and Folke 2012).
-In the context of complex and - 16 multi-scale socio-ecological systems, important features of adaptive institutions that contribute to - 17 resilience include the chartacteristics of an adaptive governance system (see 7.6.6). - There is high confidence that adaptive institutions include a strong learning dimension and include: - (1) Institutions advancing the capacity to learn through availability, access to, accumulation of, and interpretation of information (such as drought projections, costing of alternatives land, food, and water strategies).
+interrelationship, and their relationships with natural resources (Hurlbert and Diaz 2013).
+Traditional or locally-evolved institutions, backed by cultural norms, can contribute to resilience and adaptive capacity.
+Anderson et al. suggest these are particularly a feature of dry land societies that are highly prone to environmental risk and uncertainty (Anderson et al. 2010).
+Concepts of resilience, and specifically the resilience of socio-ecological systems have advanced analysis of adaptive institutions and adaptive governance in relation to climate change and land (Boyd and Folke 2011a).
+In their characterisation, "resilience is the ability to reorganise following crisis, continuing to learn, evolving with the same identity and function, and also innovating and sowing the seeds for transformation.
+It is a central concept of adaptive governance" (Boyd and Folke 2012).
+In the context of complex and multiscale socio-ecological systems, important features of adaptive institutions that contribute to resilience include the chartacteristics of an adaptive governance system (see 7.7.6).

+There is high confidence that adaptive institutions include a strong learning dimension and include:

+- (1) Institutions advancing the capacity to learn through availability, access to, accumulation of, and interpretation of information (such as drought projections, costing of alternatives land, food, and water strategies).
 Government supported networks, learning platforms, and facilitated interchange between actors with boundary and bridging organisations, creates the necessary self-organisation to prepare for the unknown.
-Through transparent, flexible networks, whole sets of complex problems of land, food, and climate can be tackled to develop shared visions and critique land and food management systems assessing gaps and generating solutions; - (2) Institutions advancing learning by experimentation (in interpretation of information, new ways of governing, and treating policy as an ongoing experiment) through many interrelated decisions, but especially those that connect the social to the ecological and entail anticipatory planning by considering a longer term time frame.
-Mechanisms to do so include ecological stewardship and rituals and beliefs of indigenous societies that sustain ecosystem services; - (3) Institutions that decide on pathways to realise system change through cultural, inter and intra organisational collaboration, with a flexible regulatory framework allowing for new cognitive frames of 'sustainble' land management and 'safe' water supply that open alternative pathways (Karpouzoglou et al. 2016; Bettini et al. 2015; Boyd et al. 2015; Boyd and Folke 2011b) ) (Boyd and Folke 2012). - Shortcomings of resilience theory include limits in relation to its conceptualisation of social change (Cote and Nightingale 2012), its potential to be used as a normative concept implying politically prescriptive policy solutions (Thorén and Olsson 2017; Weichselgartner and Kelman 2015; Milkoreit et al. 2015), its applicability to local needs and experiences (Forsyth 2018), and its potential to hinder evaluation of policy effectiveness (Newton 2016; Olsson et al. 2015b).
-Regardless, concepts of adaptive institutions building adaptive capacity in complex socio-ecological systems governance have progressed (Karpouzoglou et al. 2016; Dwyer and Hodge 2016) in relation to adaptive governance (Koontz et al. 2015). - 45 The study of institutions of governance, levels, modes, and scale of governance, in a multi-level and - 46 polycentric fashion is important because of the multi-scale nature of the challenges to resilience, - dissemination of ideas, networking and learning.
+Through transparent, flexible networks, whole sets of complex problems of land, food, and climate can be tackled to develop shared visions and critique land and food management systems assessing gaps and generating solutions; - (2) Institutions advancing learning by experimentation (in interpretation of information, new ways of governing, and treating plicy as an ongoing experiment) through many interrelated decisions, but especially those that connect the social to the ecological and entail anticipatory planning by considering a longer term time frame.
+Mechanisms to do so include ecological stewardship and rituals and beliefs of indigenous societies that sustain ecosystem services; - (3) Institutions that decide on pathways to realise system change through cultural, inter and intra organisational collaboration, with a flexible regulatory framework allowing for new cognitive frames of 'sustainble' land management and 'safe' water supply that open alternative pathways (Karpouzoglou et al. 2016; Bettini et al. 2015; Boyd et al. 2015; Boyd and Folke 2011b)) (Boyd and Folke 2012).

-7.6.2.
+Shortcomings of resilience theory include limits in relation to its conceptualisation of social change (Cote and Nightingale 2012), its potential to be used as a normative concept implying politically prescriptive policy solutions (Thorén and Olsson 2017; Weichselgartner and Kelman 2015; Milkoreit et al. 2015), its applicability to local needs and experiences (Forsyth 2018), and its potential to hinder evaluation of policy effectiveness (Newton 2016; Olsson et al. 2015b).
+Regardless, concepts of adaptive institutions building adaptive capacity in complex socio-ecological systems governance have progressed (Karpouzoglou et al. 2016; Dwyer and Hodge 2016) in relation to adaptive governance (Koontz et al. 2015).

+The study of institutions of governance, levels, modes, and scale of governance, in a multi-level and polycentric fashion is important because of the multi-scale nature of the challenges to resilience, dissemination of ideas, networking and learning.

+7.7.2.
 Integration - Levels, Modes, and Scale of Governance for Sustainable Development